joedougherty/mazes/docs/_build/html/_sources/end.rst.txt

     (02, 01)        (02, 03)

-Shows the relationships between the rooms, using coords as an identifier.
+(This method helps show the relationships between the rooms using coords as an identifier.)

 ---------
 Resources